-Which beers can you find in Montgomery County Maryland?
-How do you know?
-Why do we care?
+How do you find the beer you want in Montgomery County Maryland?
 Why is finding beer (if you care about which beer) so hard?

 I’ve lived in Maryland for thirteen years this time around, but I’ve been resident in so many states I have trouble keeping their liquor laws straight.
 It’s about time I got a grip on my own adopted home turf.
 Montgomery County is comparatively a very large area, and if you don’t know that the County is the liquor distributor, you can beat your head against a wall trying to track down your favorite beer.
 If one store tells you they can’t get it, no one in the County can.
 Finding beer can become a quest.